 Among the many writings on the gas station bathroom stall are: "Why are you looking up here when the joke is in your hand?", "Bye Bye William Frawley", "NAMBLA Rules", and "Why the hell is everyone so goddamned angry?".

 This is the second movie released in the same year in which Karen Duffy plays a character named Shay.
-She also played a character named Shay Stanley in Blank Cheque.
+She also played a character named Shay Stanley in Blank Check (1994).
 It was also the second movie released in the same year in which Jeff Daniels played a character named Harry.
 He also played Det.
-Harry Temple in Speed.
+Harry Temple in Speed (1994).

 An entire subplot was filmed involving Mary's kidnapped husband Bobby being kept in a wooden shipping crate, but was ultimately discarded.
 The brief scene where Nicholas and Shay discuss the snow owl incident had originally led into a scene where Bobby manages to escape while still inside the crate.

 When Harry and Lloyd are trying to remember or guess Mary's last name while in Aspen, Lloyd can read the briefcase name as Samsonite but when he reads the newspaper after crying over a commercial he can barely read the newspaper.
 He had trouble with the words, the, annual and international.